commitizen-tools/commitizen/docs/tutorials/github_actions.md

 Once the new tag is created, triggering an automatic publish command would be desired.

-In order to do so, first 2 secrets need to be added with the information of our pypi account.
+In order to do so, the first two secrets need to be added with the information of our pypi account.

 Go to `Settings > Secrets > Add new secret` and add the secrets: `PYPI_USERNAME` and `PYPI_PASSWORD`.